syselement/blog/home-lab/hypervisors/proxmox/pve-install.md

 ---

-> 📌 Some of the following commands are based on the [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/scripts)
+> 📌 Some of the following commands are based on the [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/scripts) - make sure they are updated
 >
 > ❗ Use the Proxmox **shell** on the main node via the pve web GUI